Ronja Kemmer

 Ronja Kemmer (née Schmitt, born 3 May 1989) is a German politician of the Christian Democratic Union (CDU) who has been serving as a member of the Bundestag from the state of Baden-Württemberg since 2014.

 Political career

 Following the death of Andreas Schockenhoff, Kemmer took his parliamentary seat in December 2014.
 She was a member of the Committee on European Affairs before moving to the Committee on Education, Research and Technology Assessment (2018–2021) and the Committee on the Digital Agenda (2018–present).
-In addition to her committee assignments, she is her parliamentary group’s rapporteur on artificial intelligence.
+In addition to her committee assignments, she is her parliamentary group's rapporteur on artificial intelligence.

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the Social Democratic Party (SPD) following the 2025 German elections, Kemmer was part of the CDU/CSU delegation in the working group on digital policy, led by Manuel Hagel, Reinhard Brandt and Armand Zorn.

+Since 2025, Kemmer has been serving as deputy chair of the CDU/CSU parliamentary group, under the leadership of chairman Jens Spahn.
+In this capacity, she oversees the group's legislative activity on research, digitization and state modernisation.